cloud4rpi/docs/docs/index.md

 ## Setup Client

-### Get cloud4rpi client library
+### Get the cloud4rpi client library

 ``` bash
 $ sudo pip install cloud4rpi
 ```

-To install lib using python3
+Install the lib using the available Python version.
+For example, the following command installs cloud4rpi using Python 3.
+For information on how to work with other versions of Python installed, see https://docs.python.org/3/installing/.

 ```
 sudo python3 -m pip install cloud4rpi